Tarifa: History

 Owing to its largely military function after 1292, military activity weighted heavily in the place's social structure in the early 15th century.
 The town was donated to Fadrique Enríquez, Admiral of Castile, in 1447.
 The seigneuralization was fiercely opposed by the inhabitants.
 Occupied by Gonzalo de Saavedra, Tarifa returned to the nominal status of realengo, while largely controlled by the former.
-The mid-century 15th-century saw the fostering of positive collaboration with the Portuguese across the strait.
+The mid-15th century saw the fostering of positive collaboration with the Portuguese across the strait.

 After 1492, Tarifa lost part of its military value.
 Owing to its good pastures, husbandry played a notable role in the economy.
 It however lacked land dedicated to cereal crops.
 Already since the conquest and increasingly in the late middle ages, fishing activity provided riches to Tarifa, and an industry of the almadraba around tuna had developed in the early 16th century.
 In the early 16th century, the city became part of the seigneurial land of the Adelantado Mayor de Andalucía.
 Population increased in the 16th century, with around 3,500–4,000 inhabitants by 1587.

 In 1514 it became the seat of a marquisate (Marquiss of Tarifa), including also Bornos, Espera and Alcalá de los Gazules.

 In the course of the Peninsular War, Tarifa was besieged by French troops on 20 December 1810, and again on 18 December 1811.
 In both of these cases the town was defended by British troops from Gibraltar as the Spanish and British were allies against the French.
 During the 1811–12 Siege of Tarifa there were 3,000 defending troops with 1,200 of those British, including Colonel Charles Holloway who as commanding Royal Engineer made improvements to Tarifa's defences.

 On 19 December the town was attacked again by General Laval, who bombarded the town over Christmas to the point where surrender was demanded on 30 December.
 Both the British and Spanish commanders refused to comply and their defiance was rewarded by rain that started the next day.
 By 5 January the attacking force realised that their powder was wet and their guns were bogged down in mud, and retreated.